thisisnotanorga/ueb/README.md

-# UEB - The NSFW browser that DOESNT log you.
+# UEB - The NSFW search engine that DOESNT log your searches.

 > This project was just made to laugh, please dont take it seriously.